oliverjam/jaredhill-v2/src/work/nudge-app.md

 Why do you get distracted?

-> “Because I go to make a cup of tea and I then decide to clean the kitchen for an hour.”
+> Because I go to make a cup of tea and I then decide to clean the kitchen for an hour.

 Why do you clean the kitchen for an hour rather than go back to work?

-> “Because it seems easier than going back to work.”
+> Because it seems easier than going back to work.

 Why does it seem easier than going back to work?

-> “I don’t know, because I just procrastinate for no reason…”
+> I don’t know, because I just procrastinate for no reason…

 Why do you procrastinate for no reason?

-> “I really don’t know, because I’m a terrible person?”
+> I really don’t know, because I’m a terrible person?

 Why are you a terrible person?

-> “I DON’T KNOW!”
+> I DON’T KNOW!

 {% image "https://cdn-images-1.medium.com/max/8064/1*Q6z4U78tqCiaQhLMVAalPg.jpeg", "Jared and his Amazing Technicolor Concept Map." %}